Vegetable oils: are they healthy?

 What happens when we cook with vegetable oils?

 Vegetable oils contain mostly polyunsaturated and monounsaturated fatty acids, which means they are liquid at room temperature.
-It also means that they are innately less stable than a predominately saturated fat.
-This is because unsaturated fatty acids have one or more unsaturated (double) chemical bonds that react more easily than the stable single bonds in a fully saturated fatty acid.
+It also means that they are typically less stable than a predominately saturated fat.
+This is because unsaturated fatty acids have one or more double chemical bonds that react with oxygen more easily than the single bonds in a saturated fatty acid.

-Even if vegetable oils can be stabilized during production to achieve a reasonable shelf life, adding heat can quickly oxidize them.
+Even if vegetable oils can be stabilized during production to achieve a reasonable shelf life, adding heat can oxidize (damage) them.22

 Are vegetable oils “heart healthy”?

-How can this be?
-How can different meta-analyses come up with different answers?
-It all depends upon which underlying clinical trials the authors of the meta-analysis include.
+How can different meta-analyses come up with slightly different answers like this?
+It all depends upon which underlying clinical trials the authors of the review include.
 And this can be influenced by point of view.

 Do vegetable oils increase cancer risk?